 Are you currently an LVN in California with work experience in hospitals, clinics, or physician’s offices?
-Maybe you’ve spent some time working in nursing homes or home care services, too.
+Maybe you’ve spent some time working in nursing homes or home care services.
 Wherever your experience has taken you as an LVN, you’re ready to take your nursing skills and career to the next level with additional training and licensure as an RN.
 Not only does the RN credential open the doors to more rewarding healthcare responsibilities, you’ll also be entering a profession that’s continuously in demand and where you can make a great living.

 One of the most efficient and affordable ways to get there is by enrolling in an online LVN to RN program in California.
-These fast, flexible bridge programs offer a portion of their classwork online, letting you keep working an LVN while you earn your associate degree in nursing and work your way to becoming an RN.
+These fast, flexible bridge programs offer a portion of their classwork online, letting you keep working as an LVN while you earn your associate degree in nursing and work your way to becoming an RN.

 Keep reading to find top-ranked programs, get answers to the most common questions about online LVN to RN programs in California, and learn more about job demand and salaries for RNs compared to LVNs in the state.